mrkkrp/markkarpov.com/megaparsec/fun-with-the-recovery-feature.md

 Consult Haddocks for description of `L.space`, `L.lexeme`, and `L.symbol`.
 In short, `L.space` is a helper to quickly put together a general-purpose space-consuming parser.
 We will follow this strategy: *assume no white space before lexemes and consume all white space after lexemes*.
-There is a case with white space that can be found before any lexeme, but that will be dealt with specially, see below.
+There may be some white space before the first lexeme, but that will be dealt with specially, see below.

 We also need a parser for equation names (`x`, `y`, and `result` in the first example).
 Like in many other programming languages, we will accept